Gov. Walz provides update on Minnesota's response to COVID-19 | Bemidji Pioneer

-ST. PAUL — Gov. Tim Walz participated in the daily Minnesota Department of Health media call to provide an update on Minnesota’s response to COVID-19 at 2 p.m.
-Tuesday, April 7.
+ST. PAUL — Gov. Tim Walz participated in the daily Minnesota Department of Health media call at 2 p.m.
+Monday, April 13, to provide an update on Minnesota’s response to COVID-19.

-Walz was joined by Department of Health Commissioner Jan Malcolm, Department of Employment and Economic Development Commissioner Steve Grove and Homeland Security and Emergency Management Director Joe Kelly.
+Walz joined by Minnesota Management and Budget Commissioner Myron Frans, Metropolitan Council Chair Charlie Zelle, Department of Health Commissioner Jan Malcolm, Department of Employment and Economic Development Commissioner Steve Grove, and Homeland Security and Emergency Management Director Joe Kelly.

 A livestream of the event will be available here closer to the start time.
 Refresh your browser if the video player does not display below.